 Digiprove certificate id: P552030 - Evidence of this text and HTML content Has Been created.

-I think people should be subjected to testing for HCV whenever they are detected as HIV-positive, as are already tested for tuberculosis cases in ssimilares
+I think people should be tested for HCV whenever they are found to be HIV-positive, as they are already tested for tuberculosis in similar cases